rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

  oligarchs and autocrats, is the challenge we face.

-!!! quote “I care not who controls a nation’s political affairs, so long as I control her currency”
+!!! quote "I care not who controls a nation’s political affairs, so long as I control her currency"
     – Mayer Amschel Rothschild

 ## Human Nature